HiredNoobs/bin/README.md

 ## Move in

+**This script only supports debian!** It's main use is setting up debian LXCs for other use cases just clone the repo.

-``movein.sh`` is for the initial setup - it clones this repo, sets up a new user with sudo access, and sets up symlinks for everything in ``dotfiles``.
+``movein.sh`` is for the initial setup - it sets up a new user with sudo access and clones this repo to it's home directory.

-``movein.sh`` is intended to be run as root on the first login to a new host/vm/lxc.
+``movein.sh`` is intended to be run as root on the first login to a new host/VM/LXC.
 It is intended to be run as ``root``.

 ``movein.sh`` usage: